1.0 Academic Coach Training Course

 Simple, curious questions to try:

-• Looking at your wheel, what jumps out (occurs, seems the most significant) to you?
+• Looking at your wheel, what jumps out to you?

 • What one area would you like to explore?